hm-lang/core/proposals/README.md

 stack allocated (non-dynamically).
 If defined with `;`, the instance can still be modified, but it will be sliced if some child instance is copied to it.
 To prevent confusion, we enforce that upcasting (going from child to parent) must be done *explicitly*.
 For example:

+TODO: classes should probably be allowed to be marked final.  e.g., `i64` and similar fixed-width integers should be `final` so that we don't need to worry about vtables, or specifying `@only i64`.  classes that are `final` would not need to be marked `@only`.

 ```
 mythologicalCat := extend(cat) {